patmood/pocketbase-typegen/README.md

   -p, --password <char>  password for an admin pocketbase user.
 Use this with the --url option -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") --no-sdk               remove the pocketbase package dependency.
 A typed version of the SDK will not be generated.
   --env [path]           flag to use environment variables for configuration.
 Add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD to your .env file.
 Optionally provide a path to your .env file
-  -h, --help             display help for command
+  --pydantic            generate Pydantic models instead of TypeScript types (output file will be .py) -h, --help             display help for command
 ```